-(3J)
+3J)

-- Plant scattered shade trees adjacent to the road edge footpath to provide shade to path and park users. - Tree species to be clear understory and able to be under-pruned to maintain site lines to river. - Trees to be planted on the alignment of property boundaries and at road terminations. - Establish an on-going management process to remove Casuarinas that self-sow. - Scattered small groupings of trees to be planted in grassed areas associated with new and existing seating for provision of shade.
+- Plant scattered shade trees adjacent to the road edge footpath to provide shade to path and park users. - Tree species to be clear understory and able to be under-pruned to maintain sightlines to river for passive surveillance. - Trees to be planted on the alignment of property boundaries and at road terminations. - Establish an on-going management process to remove Casuarinas that self-sow. - Scattered small groupings of trees to be planted in grassed areas associated with new and existing seating for provision of shade.

-- Provide a detailed tree planting plan with species in accordance with the City's urban forest strategy. - Advise adjacent residents.
+- Undertake shade and vista analysis. - Provide a detailed tree planting plan with species in accordance with the City's urban forest strategy.